carlostorrescubila/Portfolio/content/en/event/pint_of_scince/index.md

   postcode:
   country: Spain

-summary: Talk about the project that won us the first place in HackForGood Salamanca 2019."
+summary: Talk about the project that won us the first place in HackForGood Salamanca 2019.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2019-05-20"
 date_end: "2019-05-22"
-all_day: false
+all_day: true

 # Schedule page publish date (NOT talk date).
 publishDate: ""